Spark Mock Interview for Data Engineers

 RDD vs DataFrame vs Dataset: What Interviewers Actually Ask

-This question shows up in nearly every Spark interview, usually within the first 10 minutes.
-Interviewers don't want a history lesson about Spark 1.x.
+The RDD vs DataFrame vs Dataset question shows up in nearly every Spark interview, usually within the first 10 minutes.
+Interviewers do not want a history lesson about Spark 1.x.
 They want to know if you understand the performance implications.

 RDDs (Resilient Distributed Datasets) are Spark's original abstraction.
 They give you full control over data distribution and processing, but they bypass the Catalyst optimizer entirely.
 When you write an RDD transformation, Spark executes exactly what you wrote, with no query planning, no predicate pushdown, and no code generation.
 On a 1TB dataset, an RDD-based pipeline can be 10x slower than the equivalent DataFrame code because every operation involves serializing and deserializing Java objects.

 Datasets add compile-time type safety on top of DataFrames, but they only exist in Scala and Java.
 In PySpark, DataFrames are your only option (and the right one).
-The interviewer follow-up is usually: "When would you still use RDDs?"
-The answer: custom partitioners, low-level control over data distribution, or when working with unstructured data that doesn't fit a schema.
+The interviewer follow-up is usually: 'When would you still use RDDs?'
+The answer: custom partitioners, low-level control over data distribution, or when working with unstructured data that does not fit a schema.

 DataDriven's Spark questions let you write both RDD and DataFrame versions of the same transformation, run them, and compare execution plans.
-You don't just memorize the answer.
+You do not just memorize the answer.
 You see the difference.

 Shuffle Optimization: The Topic That Separates Senior from Staff